 People who are LGBTQ are at an increased risk of death by suicide.
-Although being LGBTQ in itself is not a risk factor for suicide, there are higher risk indicators for suicide and selfharm amongst people identifying as LGBTQ.
+Although being LGBTQ in itself is not a risk factor for suicide, there are higher risk indicators for suicide and self-harm amongst people identifying as LGBTQ.
 Among LGBT youth in the UK, one in two reported self-harming at some point in their life and 44% reported having thought about suicide (PHE, 2015).
-More local data is required to understand the incidence of self-harm and deaths by suicide amongst people identifying as LGBTQ in Walsall, to ensure that suicide prevention interventions are targeted appropriately.
+More local data is required to understand the incidence of self-harm and deaths by suicide amongst people identifying as LGBTQ in Walsall.